telus-agcg/nib/CONTRIBUTING.md

 Document any external behavior in the [README](README.md).
 The help system defines commands in [`./script/_help`](script/_help), if you're adding a new command pleas add it there as well.

+#### Update Changelog

+Add a line to [CHANGELOG](CHANGELOG.md) under *Next Release*.
+Make it look like every other line, including your name and link to your Github account.

 #### Commit Changes

 Make sure git knows your name and email address: